 If you use Google Analytics to track user behavior on your website, you might also want to gain similar insights into your iPaper Flipbooks.

-As mentioned above, this guide assumes you have a Google Analytics account and that you have at least heard of properties, views and tracking IDs.
+This guide assumes you have a Google Analytics account and that you have at least heard of properties, views, and tracking IDs.

-iPaper now supports both the old Universal Analytics and new GA4 properties.
+iPaper now supports both the old Universal Analytics (UA) and new Google Analytics (GA4) properties.

 If you set up Google Analytics for your website before October 14, 2020, you probably created a Universal Analytics property, which will look like this: UA-000000-0.